 NSVI Missions have become popular.
 We don’t want to forget vasectomists who express interest in certain missions.
 This little sheet helps.
 Most updates about missions are sent to the Vasectomy Network Google Group, but we make double sure that vasectomists who have expressed an interest are kept informed.

 Up until March 2016, Haiti missions could accommodate only 2 guest vasectomists because (1) each site has room for at most 3 procedure tables served by one supply and sterilization table, and (2) we had only one person (Elisabeth Kaplan from Orlando) who could handle the rather complex processes of (a) tracking and paying facilitators for each patient they educate, and (b) providing income replacement payments to patients so they don’t return to work after their procedures.
 During the March 2016 mission, two goals were accomplished: (1) We were able to safely store enough supplies in Haiti to partially equip a second team working at a second site; and (2) we taught an assistant fluent in English and Creole (Covsky Aimable from Cap Haitien) how to manage payments to educators and patients.
-The plan was for Elisabeth and Covsky to each direct a team of three vasectomists (two international and one Haitien).
-When we can procure a second vehicle, so can invite 4 guest vasectomists to join us.
-But Elisabeth was not available in July or October.
-In July, Covsky trained Zacharie to be a second team leader.
-So in Nov 2016, divided into two teams to provide vasectomy services at two locations in or near Cap Haitien simultaneously.
-Each evening, we were reunited at our hotel to dine, compare experiences, and enjoy the company of the larger group.
-But the logistics related to equipment were a bit unwieldy.
-So the plan now is to accept two guest vasectomists for Team One and form a second team around a vasectomist willing to bring and take charge of another set of supplies.
+Covsky, our Administrative Director since 2016, has subsequently trained Assistant Administrative Directors to handle a second team.
+When we can procure a second vehicle, we can invite 4 guest vasectomists to join us.
+Each evening, we are reunited at our hotel to dine, compare experiences, and enjoy the company of the larger group.
+The logistics related to equipment are a bit unwieldy, but we are getting better with each mission.

 Facilities are larger in the Philippines, so at most locations we can set up enough procedure tables to accommodate 8 guest vasectomists, who often enjoy working in pairs.